 Vinit Mahajan, Director

 Our horizontal-integration platform allows scientists and clinicians at remote locations to effectively collaborate on every aspect of discovery and analysis.
 Our approach provides broad access, promotes collaborative work, and facilitates immediate sharing of data.
 We take full advantage of modern advances in communication technology, visual imaging, and global transport to maximize the utility of our work.
-Its possible to connect labs with particular expertise and specialization to tackle problems with increases productivity and negligible costs.
+Its possible to connect labs with particular expertise and specialization to tackle problems with increased productivity and negligible costs.
 In many cases, these remote collaborations are as easy or better than collaborations with labs on the same campus.

 Research teams utilize devices to facilitate time and space neutral communication.
-On shared, secure networks, we communicate through email, texting, videoconferencing, and document sharing as outlined below.
+On shared, secure networks, we communicate through email, texting, video conferencing, and document sharing as outlined below.

-An key aspect of successful remote collaborations is fluid document sharing.
+A key aspect of successful remote collaborations is fluid document sharing.
 Dropbox, Googledocs, and Box allow documents from collaborative projects to be stored “in the cloud” where they are at the fingertips of any team member, wherever they are.
 This document-sharing approach is self-updating, so teams can seamlessly create documents together.
 Team members can work asynchronously to ‘crowd-source” projects and manuscripts.
 Standardized procedures keep everyone in sync.

 Real-time idea sharing via video-conferencing works around problems associated with waiting to communicate at scientific meetings, for publication of peer-reviewed papers, or even communicating via e-mail (with its inherent tendencies for misunderstanding).
 Video-conferencing is often the fastest, most efficient way for distant researchers to come together in a meaningful way.
 We use Zoom and Skype platforms.